nimble-rust/workspace/crates/connection-layer/README.md

 * Connection Management: Assigns unique connection IDs to clients, enabling the host to manage multiple connections.
 * Data Integrity: Uses Murmur3 hashing with a seed to verify the integrity of incoming datagrams.
 * Simple API: Provides easy-to-use encoders and decoders for both host and client sides.

+## Security Considerations

+> [!IMPORTANT]
+> The connections established using this codec are, by design, not secure.
+> Data is transmitted in plain text and can be intercepted or modified by attackers.
+> There is no protection against eavesdropping, man-in-the-middle attacks,
+> or other network-based threats.

 ## Installation